Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems: Illustrative Example

 where ${{f}_{i,1}}\left( {{{\bar{x}}}_{i,1}} \right)=0.8{{x}_{i,1}}{{e}^{-1.4x_{i,2}^{2}}}$, ${{f}_{i,2}}\left( {{{\bar{x}}}_{i,2}}\right)=-0.5x_{i,1}^{2}\cos \left( {{x}_{i,2}} \right)$, ${{\xi}_{i,1}}=0.8{{x}_{i,1}}\sin \left( {{x}_{i,2}} \right)\cos^2 \left( t \right)$ and ${{\xi }_{i,2}}=0.2{{x}_{i,2}}\cos \left( {{x}_{i,1}} \right)\cos^2 \left( t \right)$, $i=1,...,4$.
 The leader's trajectory signal is defined as ${{y}_{r}}=-0.5\sin(4t)\cos(2t)$.

-The communication topology is illustrated in Fig. 1.
-The connection matrix linking the leader to the followers is represented as $\mathcal{B}=diag\{0,1,0,0\}$.
-And the adjacency matrix $\mathcal{A}$ and the Laplacian matrix $\mathcal{L}$ are presented as follows:
+The communication topology is shown in Fig. 1.
+The connection matrix linking the leader to the followers is represented as $\mathcal{B}=diag(0,1,0,0)$.
+And the adjacency matrix $\mathcal{A}$ and the Laplacian matrix $\mathcal{L}$ are given as follows: The initial conditions of both the four followers along with their state observers are selected as follows: